They may be extinct but dinosaur activities are still a huge hit with kids.

-So, it makes sense to use their interest in ways that will extend their interest, vocabulary and intellect in the subject.
+So, it makes sense to use their interest in ways that will extend their knowledge, vocabulary and invite lots of wonderful play.

 Top Dinosaur activities

 1. Listen to dinosaur songs

 A gentle introduction to dinosaurs can be achieved by listening to dinosaur songs.
 It’s a very popular topic and there are many musical variations out there.
 We searched YouTube and found some impressive dinosaur animations too.

 Our favourite song is Dinosaur Roar by Justine Clarke.
 It also made our top wildlife song list.

 2. Watch dinosaur movies

 In a previous post, I showed you that watching a movie isn’t all that bad if coupled with further educational play ideas.
 Here’s a list of our favourite dinosaur movies: